Beast-East/RandomMessageDiscordBot/README.md

 - `$targetchat #channel`: Sets the target channel for random message fetching.
 - `$urls`: Toggles the inclusion of messages with URLs(True/False).
 - `$attachments`: Toggles the inclusion of messages with attachments(True/False).
+- `$mentions`: Toggles the inclusion of messages with mentions(True/False).
 - `$ranmsg`: Sends a random message from the configured channel(targetchat).

 ### Planned Features
-1. Toggle the inclusion of messages with mentions in them on the selection process.
-2. Configure where the message should be selected from and where it should be sent to($selectfrom and $sendto commands).
+1. Configure where the message should be selected from and where it should be sent to($selectfrom and $sendto commands).
+2. Allow users to set an interval where the bot will send a random message on its own ($interval minutes)
 3. Listen for the event of joining a new server and update the config accordingly.
-4. Allow users to set an interval where the bot will send a random message on its own ($interval minutes)